Shotover Jet Services opened by the Melhop brothers operating from the beach at Arthurs Point

 Soon after the invention of the Jet Unit by kiwi Bill Hamilton, the Melhop brothers started a world first – commercial jet boating on the Shotover River.
 That was in 1960 and it was used to raise money for Christian Youth Camps.

-In 1986, Shotover Jet was purchased by Queenstown owned and operated tourist company Armada Holdings Ltd and in October 1993 it was listed on the New Zealand Stock Exchange as a public company.
+After periods of ownership with Herm Palmer and then Trevor Gamble in 1986 Shotover Jet was purchased by Queenstown owned and operated tourist company Armada Holdings Ltd and in October 1993 it was listed on the New Zealand Stock Exchange as a public company.
 In mid 1999 Ngai Tahu Holdings became a major shareholder in Shotover Jet and today Shotover Jet is 100% privately New Zealand owned and operated by Ngai Tahu Holdings.

 Primarily for reasons of safety, in 1987 the Shotover River Empowering Act granted Shotover Jet the sole operating concession for the Canyon section of the Shotover River, meaning that Shotover Jet have exclusive rights and are the only company permitted to operate in the spectacular Shotover River Canyons.